 Stripe

-Integrating Stripe With Chargent In Salesforce
+Integrating Stripe With Salesforce Using Chargent

-Salesforce Payments by Chargent is the leading payment application available on the Salesforce AppExchange.
+Chargent is the leading payment application available on the Salesforce AppExchange.
 Chargent allows you to process payments directly from within Salesforce.
 This guide shows you how you can easily connect Stripe with Salesforce using Chargent.

 Not yet a Chargent customer?
 Get started today with a 30-day free trial!